We heard about a place called Midnight Hole in North Carolina, an emerald lagoon so clear we half-hoped to see mermaids.

 Check out our beginner hiking tips before heading out.

-Once you’ve found a spot and settled in, relax.
-You can sunbathe, swim, people watch, or if you are very brave, you can climb up and jump off the rocks into the gorgeous emerald lagoon.
+Once you’ve found a spot and settled in, it’s time to relax.
+You can sunbathe, swim, people watch, or if you’re very brave, jump off the rocks into the gorgeous emerald lagoon.
 I heard someone near me say, “The scariest part of jumping off is how far you go down once you hit the water.
 You just keep going!”

-*Note: Natural swimming holes can present unique dangers.
-Please use caution, especially with children and review safety rules for swimming in natural swimming areas.
+Note: Natural swimming holes can present unique dangers.
+Please use caution, especially with children, and review safety rules for swimming in natural environments.

-The water is pretty cold, so just jumping in is the best way to get over that.
-Once you get in though, it feels very refreshing.
+The water is pretty cold, so jumping in is the best way to get over that.
+Once you get in, it feels very refreshing.

 Hiking Trails to Explore: Mouse Creek Trail

-If you continue up past the path into the lagoon just a ½ mile more, you’ll be able to access Mouse Creek.
-This spills into a pool that continues into Big Creek.
-Hiking past this ¼ mile more will bring you to a bridge that will allow you to access that swimming hole.
+If you continue just a ½ mile more past Midnight Hole, you’ll be able to access Mouse Creek.
+This waterfall spills into a pool that continues into Big Creek.
+Hiking past this ¼ mile more will bring you to a bridge that will allow you to access the pool.

 Something I noticed and appreciated was the respect visitors had for this beautiful spot.
 I didn’t see any trash or litter left lying around.
 Everyone adheres to the pack it in, pack it out rule.
 It would be a shame to see this beautiful spot ruined.

-I hope you decide to make the trip up to North Carolina to visit this emerald-colored lagoon in North Carolina.
+I hope you decide to make the trip up to North Carolina to visit this emerald-colored lagoon.
 The hike is well worth the reward, even for someone not accustomed to hiking.
-There are plenty of spots to sit down and take a break along the way, or even set up a small picnic area before or after your hike if you need to.
-Plus that gives you a chance to take in the beauty along the trail.
+There are plenty of spots to sit down and take a break along the way, or even set up a small picnic before or after your hike.

 Looking for a sandy beach to play at after a mountain hike?
 We have a list of the best sandy beaches near Greenville, SC.